bsuweb/cosa/README.md

 * [RMagic](http://rmagick.rubyforge.org/), an interface between Ruby and the ImageMagick and GraphicsMagick image processing libraries.

         gem install rmagick

+RMagick requires the ImageMagick library, which can be downloaded [here](http://www.imagemagick.org/script/binary-releases.php)

 * [Nokogiri](http://nokogiri.org/), an HTML parser